Oral cancer is cancer that starts in the mouth.

 When to Contact a Health Professional

-Oral cancer may be discovered when the dentist performs a routine cleaning and examination.
+Oral cancer may be discovered when the dentist does a routine cleaning and examination.

 Prevention of Oral cancer

 Wein RO, Malone JP, Weber RS.
 Malignant neoplasms of the oral cavity.
-In: Flint PW, Haughey BH, Lund VJ, et al, eds.
-Cummings Otolaryngology Head and Neck Surgery.
+In: Flint PW, Haughey BH, Lund VJ, et al., eds.
+Cummings Otolaryngology: Head and Neck Surgery.
 5th ed.
-St. Louis, Mo: Mosby Elsevier; 2010:chap 96.
+Philadelphia, Pa: Elsevier Mosby; 2010:chap 96.